AYCEdemo/emptyx16/src/emptyx16.md

         Generate Sprite Collide IRQ
 ```
 Note that the effect of sprites per line limit still applies here and enabled
-sprites that are on the line but are never displayed (off-screen) still adds to
+sprites that are rendered to the line buffer but are never displayed still add
-this logic.
+to this logic.
 Bits 4-7 of ISR and the Sprite Collide IRQ is only updated and
 generated once per frame at the beginning of the VBlank.

 CAUTION: Collisions are only detected on lines that are actually rendered.
-This can be problematic in interlaced mode where some lines are skipped per
+This can be problematic when V-Scale is more than 1.0 or the video output is in
+interlaced mode where some lines are skipped per frame.
+Which will potentially
-frame and potentially missing the collision.
+missing the collision.

 ### Sprite Priority to Other Sprites
 The sprite attribute memory location dictates the order in which sprites to be